- Search The Registry

 *Fayard Nicholas was born on this date in 1914.
 He was a Black dancer and choreographer.

 From Mobile, Alabama, a family friend who had traveled to France and encountered the name there suggested His first name.
-The Nicholas Brothers grew up in Philadelphia, the sons of musicians who played in their own band at the old Standard Theater, their mother at the piano and father on drums.
+He and his brother Harold Nicholas grew up in Philadelphia, the sons of musicians who played in their own band at the old Standard Theater, their mother at the piano and father on drums.
 At the age of three, Fayard was always seated in the front row while his parents worked, and by the time he was ten, he had seen most of the great Black Vaudeville acts, particularly the dancers, including such notables of the time as Alice Whitman, Willie Bryant and Bill Robinson.

 Nicholas and his brother were boys when they were featured at New York's Cotton Club in 1932.
 They were billed as "The Show Stoppers!" and with the racial hurdles facing Black performers; they went on to Broadway and Hollywood.
 Fred Astaire once told the brothers that the acrobatic elegance and synchronicity of their "Jumpin' Jive" dance sequence in "Stormy Weather" (1943) made it the greatest movie musical number he had ever seen.